felixlopz/hubrise-test-task/content/developers/api/en/general-concepts.md

 ## 3. Rate Limiting

-If a connection makes too many requests in a short time window, HubRise will return a `429` (Too Many Requests) HTTP status code.
+If a connection makes too many requests over a defined time window, HubRise will return a `429` (Too Many Requests) HTTP status code.

-A connection is limited to 500 requests per 60-second window.
+A connection should not exceed any of the following limits:
+- 500 requests over a 1-minute window
+- 2,500 requests over a 1-hour window
+- 10,000 requests over a 1-day window

 ## 4. Overriding HTTP Method